dannysimfukwe/stable-rails/README.md

 - Start Rails apps with integrated Caddy reverse proxy.
 - Reload Caddy after adding/removing apps.
 - List all registered apps.
+- Create a new Rails app with automatic setup.
+- Upgrade Ruby versions for existing apps.
+- Run a health check with `stable doctor`.

 ## Installation